alex-courtis/way-displays/README.md

 # Usage

-Run once with no arguments after your wayland compositor has been started, which will start a server.
+Run `way-displays` once with no arguments after your wayland compositor has been started, which will start a server.

 It will remain in the background, responding to changes, such as plugging in a display, and will terminate when you exit the compositor.